bradendubois/do-calculus/documentation/causal_graph_files.md

 - **Notes**:
   - "outcomes" and "parents" are not a required part of the probabilistic function variables; they can be omitted.
+  - This is not completely accurate.
+It works for typical linear functions, but does not do any multi-variable calculus or anything similar; it simply applies the noise to one value, and returns the max and min, to each "level" or nested function.